sjbennett123/polarlarp/content/current_writeups/Justice for Nekron/_index.md

 plotline:
 requirements:

-description: A Speaker of Nekron and a Blade go Nekron were killed In the early hours of the morning on a walk.
+description: A Speaker of Nekron and a Blade of Nekron were killed In the early hours of the morning on a walk.
 They saw the Lycan flee into the town so they have rounded up suspects and want help finding the Killer.
 synopsis:
 outcomes:

 number_of_cast_members:
 Roles:
+  - A Speaker of Nekron
+  - Blade of Nekron

 props:
 makeup: